yhorian/cardiff.marketing/src/posts/using-chatgpt-for-content-writing-round-peg-meets-square-hole.md

 >
 > In this blog post, we'll introduce you to ChatGPT and show you how it can help you write better content.
 We'll also discuss how ChatGPT can be used for real-time collaboration and how it fits into your content marketing strategy.
 Plus, we'll offer some tips on how to get started with ChatGPT and see the difference it can make for your content.
 So read on to learn more about this powerful AI writing assistant!

 At some point, this AI had to start performing.
 This actually sounds like a real blog intro!
-Surely now we can consider getting rid of content writers?
+At long last we can ditch all our content writers and lavish the budget on stocking an office mini-fridge instead.
+Lets just check for plagiarism...

 {{ {src: "src/static/img/ai-detected.png", _class: "rounded-3xl",  alt: "Originality.ai has no doubt that ChatGPT wrote this text.", height: "15em", label:true} | image | safe }}